 PRESS RELEASE MAY 2011

-Recently, in March of this year, a group of Australian Chianina cattle breeders travelled to Italy to attend the National Chianina Show in Bastia Umbra – Perugia.
+In March of 2011, a group of Australian Chianina cattle breeders travelled to Italy to attend the National Chianina Show in Bastia Umbra – Perugia.

 This show was particularly important as it was the 50th Anniversary of the incorporation of the National Breed Association, ANABIC.
 There were over 200 entries of Chianina cattle of all ages and of the latest genetics.